Tiny-Small/Evaluating-Chatbot-Performance/README.md

 | GPU+CPU       | 1695 tokens per sec|
 | CPU Cloud Run | 643 tokens per sec |

-The GPU+CPU configuration outperformed the CPU-based Cloud Run setup in terms of the chatbot performance.
-Although the chatbot's performance on CPU-based Cloud Run was lower, there is significant potential for enhancement.
+The GPU+CPU configuration outperformed the CPU-only setup on Google Cloud Run in terms of chatbot performance.
+While the performance on the CPU-based Cloud Run was lower, significant potential for enhancement exists.
 Allocating more vCPUs could help bridge the performance gap.
 Additionally, internet latency is another probable factor contributing to slower performance, as it can delay data transmission between the client and the server, affecting response times and overall throughput.
-Moreover, there could be other configurations optimized for CPU usage that have not yet been identified or tested in this study, which could further refine and enhance performance.
-Addressing these factors could not only improve the chatbot's performance on Cloud Run but potentially match or even surpass the local GPU+CPU setup.
+Furthermore, other configurations optimized for CPU usage that have not yet been explored in this study could potentially refine and enhance performance further.
+Addressing these factors could improve the chatbot's performance on Cloud Run, potentially matching or even surpassing the local GPU+CPU setup.

 #### Screenshot of a conversation with the chatbot